soz-live/soz-live.github.io/index.md

 ## SOZ

+**SOZ** is Lisp programming with a twist, and a means to combine:

+- Functional Programming
+- Object Oriented Programming
+- and Scripting.

 ### For Users

 **SOZ** combines:

 - parametric creation and editing of drafting entities,
-- a parametric 3D Solid modeller,
+- with parametric 3D Solid modeller,
-- a consistent Graphical User Interface (GUI).
+- and a consistent Graphical User Interface (GUI).

 Refer to the [Users Introduction](/users/intro.html) for details.

 ### For Coders

-**SOZ** is Lisp programming with a twist, and a means to combine:

-- Functional Programming
-- Object Oriented Programming
-- and a Scripting Language

 Benefits of coding using the **SOZ** approach in programming include: